 1.The Accounts Receivable Aging Report

-This report serves as a gauge for the health of a practice and indicates if the billing department is doing its job properly.
-One could generate this report by hand but too much time would be involved in doing so rendering the notion of hand generated accounts receivable aging reports impractical.
-A practice which sees 15 to 20 patients needs software to generate this report.
-If the practice is not using software, its losing revenue.
+This report serves as a gauge for the health of the practice and indicates if the billing department is doing its job properly.
+One could generate this report by hand but too much time would be involved in doing so rendering the notion of hand-generated accounts receivable aging reports impractical.
+A practice that sees 15 to 20 patients needs software to generate this report.
+If the practice is not using software, it’s losing revenue.

 To get more deep insights, we can divide the Account Receivable Aging Report based on insurance and CPT codes.